ECES is a cross-national study that aims to explore, describe, and analyze the...

 The target population for the assessment module consists of children attending center-based education and care in the final year of ISCED 0.

 The first national research coordinators meeting was held in July 2013.
 Framework and instrument development are being carried out in 2013–2014.
-The policy questionnaire will be administered in late 2014, and the policy report will be published in October 2015.
+The policy questionnaire was administered in late 2014, and the policy report will be published in October 2015.
 The field trial will be conducted in September 2015–March 2016, and the main data collection is planned for September–November 2016 (southern hemisphere countries) and April–June 2017 (northern hemisphere countries).
 The international reports will be released in September–December 2018.

 The international study coordination of ECES is managed by a consortium consisting of four partner institutions: IEA Data Processing and Research Center, National Foundation for Educational Research in England and Wales, Centre for Research in Early Childhood in England, and IEA Secretariat.
 These institutions will work in cooperation with the national research coordinators of participating countries.